Meatless Monday gets a Taco Tuesday twist with these Veggie Zucchini Taco Bites! This easy meal is a healthy dish the whole family will love!

 I recently made these for a vegetarian friend who came over for dinner.
 Needless to say, she had to leave with the leftovers.
 This dish is so hearty despite being totally meatless.
 The mix of beans and grains really helps you stay full and all of the flavors are so delicious together.

 I love that they can be served as a main dish or an appetizer because of their cute bite-sizedness!
 The best part?
 Everything comes together in 30 minutes and even the kids will love them!

 Ingredients & Subs

 - Zucchini — This should work for yellow squash as well!
-You could also roast a spaghetti squash and replace the grains with its scooped out flesh.
+You could also roast spaghetti squash and replace the grains with its scooped-out flesh.
 Mix everything together and spoon back into the spaghetti squash cavities and top with cheese!

 - Quinoa — Brown rice, farro, or barley would all be great!

 - Black beans — Pinto beans would be a great choice.